qcr/ros-services/README.md

 ### Setting up Robot Bringup

+*Note*: the Robot Bringup service is considered legacy and has been superseded by the ros-sensors, ros-robot, and ros-project meta services.

 The command executed by the ```robot-bringup``` daemon is defined by the ```QCR_ROBOT_LAUNCH``` variable in ```/etc/qcr/qcr-env.bash```.
 An example of how to use this variable can be seen below:

 ```